sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-03-13-Test-Driven-Development.md

 | 3     | 51150       | 2750         | 51150       | 2500         | FAIL   |
 {:.mbtablestyle}

 Oh no!
 Two of our tests failed!
 Why did this happen!
-Well, if we look, our actual return matches are expected return in all three tests.
+Well, if we look, our actual return matches our expected return in all three tests.
 However, anytime we expected overdue to change, it didn't!
 You realize that while you multiplied `overdue` by `1.1` when you were supposed to, you never actually stored the new value of `overdue`.
 So, you write a quick fix, simply copying and pasting `overdue = overdue * 1.1;` before each time you did the multiplication, and then delete the `* 1.1` in the return statement.

 ```java